gitdagray/csv-to-sql-insert/CONTRIBUTING.md

 ## General Steps
 1. Identify an Issue or feature to add
+2. Check posted Issues to see if your issue has already been posted
+3. If not, create a new Issue (see directions below)
-2. Fork this repository to your GitHub
+4. Fork this repository to your GitHub
-3. Clone the repository from your GitHub
+5. Clone the repository from your GitHub
-4. Create a new branch with: `git checkout -b newBranchName`
+6. Create a new branch with: `git checkout -b newBranchName`
-5. Complete your work and push your new branch to your GitHub
+7. Complete your work and push your new branch to your GitHub
-6. Come back to this repo and create a Pull Request to merge your branch with the fix/feature
+8. Come back to this repo and create a Pull Request to merge your branch with the fix/feature (see directions below)

 ## Issues